AbstractMenus/Docs/general/actions.rst

 Items without ``slot`` will be added in the first empty slot in inventory

-.. tip:: Dont forget about HOCON :ref:`hocon-list-feature`, where you can specify single list element as just single param.
+.. tip:: Don't forget about HOCON :ref:`hocon-list-feature`, where you can specify single list element as just single parameter.

 .. _action-itemrem:

 Remove item
 -----------

 This action same as ``itemAdd``.
 But items will be removed in specified slot.
-If ``slot`` is not specified, item will be removed by comparing with specified params.
+If ``slot`` is not specified, item will be removed by comparing with specified parameters.
 Example:

 ::